List of works by Reginald Hallward: St Anne

-In 1951 Patricia Hallward created two single-light windows for St Anne's Church in East Wittering, Sussex which are believed to have been designed by her father, Reginald Hallward.
+In 1951 Patience Hallward created two single-light windows for St Anne's Church in East Wittering, Sussex which are believed to have been designed by her father, Reginald Hallward.
 One depicts a Madonna and Child and was installed in memory of Mrs Louise Briant.
 The second depicts St John the Baptist and was in memory of Leonard Hugh Stone.
 The designs were submitted by Reginald for a church in East Wittering.
 Both windows were in fact in the East Wittering church named the Church of the Assumption and subsequently transferred to the Lady Chapel extension of St Anne.

 Lost works

 The following is a list of lost works of Reginald Hallward: